How to use the Material Separation Photoshop Plugin

 SelectTransparency filled state

-• Create layers within the group
+• Create layer in new group

-Creation Steps:
+Creation procedure:

-3. Click the [Fill] option in the plugin.
+3. Click [Transparency Fill] in the plugin.

-4. A [Fill] group will be created.
+4. A group for [Transparency Fill] is created.

 Tips